Bubblin-Superbooks/bookiza.cli/README.md

 ### Templates

 Bookiza comes along with several FREE, responsive and scalable [templates](https://github.com/bookiza/templates) so that you don’t have to do the layouts yourself.

-Feel free to use any to kickstart your book with a template that best presents your story and ensures that your book is responsive and [supported](https://bubbl.in/support) on as many devices as possible.
+Feel free to use templates to kickstart your book/magazine in a best possible way and ensure that your work is responsive and [scalable](https://bubbl.in/support) on as many devices as possible.

-By default, both Bookiza and Bubblin favor building blocks of web i.e. HTML, CSS & JavaScript.
-Infact Bubblin accepts only compiled HTML, CSS & JS to render the books live.
-No preprocessor jugglery!

 > We’re accepting new templates for all kinds of longform.
 Feel free to [fork](https://github.com/bookiza/templates#fork-destination-box) and submit pull requests per following [rules](https://github.com/bookiza/templates#rules) for any kind of book that you may have worked on.

+### Configuration

+Default, both Bookiza and Bubblin favor only the building blocks of web i.e. HTML, CSS & JavaScript.
+Infact Bubblin accepts only clean and compiled HTML, CSS & JS to render the manuscript as books.
+No preprocessor jugglery is allowed on live site that's meant for the readers!

+#### `.bookizarc`

+#### `.bookrc`

 ### Documentation